 Find a pet-friendly insect repellent to help your dog keep those little pests away.
 Repellents made for humans, like deet sprays can be toxic to your pet, so make sure that the product you choose is pet-safe.

 Make sure your dog doesn’t get too close to the fire.
 Singed fur is no fun for anyone.

 38. Limit Sampling

 Try not to let your dog drink from standing bodies of water, or running rivers, streams, and lakes.
-All of these can harbour harmful bacteria.
+All of these can harbour harmful bacteria or parasites.
 Offer your dog water frequently so she doesn't go looking for it.

 39. No Self-Snacking

 Watch what your dog eats in the wild.
 Berries, mushrooms, and other things that may look tasty could be toxic.